fzampirolli/filterNotebook/README.md

 From notebooks with 'code' or 'markdown' cells with markers in the first line defining a language to be filtered, with the syntax

-#[type]#, new notebooks will be created by executing the following
+	#[type]#

-command:
+new notebooks will be created by executing the following command:

 ```
 python filterNotebook.py file type format